Benjamin144/Include-Me/README.md

 ## Introduction - Intro
 Welcome to Include:me.
 This is a web application that enables the user to view and review books that they would personally recommend to other book readers
-The application is customisable where the user can add book titles to the platform, search for titles, ideally be alerted to new titles.
+The application is customisable where the user can add book titles to the platform, search for titles and ideally be alerted to new titles.
-The purpose of the Include:me raises the awareness of books, authors and publishers in their genres that are on the market
+The purpose of the Include:me is to raise the awareness of the users, authors and publishers interest in their particular genres.

 ## Conclusion

-maiores alias consequatur aut
-perferendis doloribus asperiores repellat.
+This is a book review and recommendation site.

 ## The learning outcomes
 To use JavaScript and jQuery, both to manipulate the DOM and to.......cusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas molestias excepturi

 ## Future Development - Features
-Tech Stack: MySQL - ASP.net Core MVC application
+Tech Stack: MySQL - MVC application
-Make the site secure - by using Log in - Admin/User (security|), I.e. (Later using this method for Authorization and Authentication)
+Make the site secure - by using Log in - Admin/User securtity development with Werzeug definitions.

 ## Current Issues